Le Tu Thang

 Available 24 hours

 Starting your bright new day by Taichi to wake up your body and mind.
-After having breakfast, making a visit to Monkey Mountain, where you will enjoy these beautiful landscapes of Da Nang city from the top of the Mountain, and visit Linh Ung pagoda which has the highest Buddha statue in Vietnam.
+After having breakfast, making a visit to Monkey Mountain, where you will enjoy these beautiful landscapes of Da Nang city from the top of the Mountain.
+Visit the Linh Ung pagoda which has the highest Buddha statue in Vietnam.

 You can easily spend the whole afternoon at Marble Mountain and the stone-carving Village in Non Nuoc (Marble Mountain) watching craftsmen making beautiful sculptures.
 While being here, you can also climb up the famous Marble Mountain to take a look inside the caves and visit the famous pagoda, Linh Ung.
 Before leaving this place, don’t forget to purchase some stone souvenirs and delicate jewelry to bring home with.
 From Marble Mountain, you can head to My Khe beach for variety of activities and relaxation.